openebs-archive/openebs-docs/docs/upgrade.md

 wget https://raw.githubusercontent.com/kmova/openebs/599e062a2251d2c16bca59aeac4a7ed77e445e6e/k8s/upgrades/0.5.x-0.6.0/replica.patch.tpl.yml
 ```

-In 0.5.x releases, when a replica is shutdown, it will get rescheduled to another availble node in the cluster and start copying the data from the other replicas.
-This is not a desired behaviour during upgrades, which will create new replica's as part of the rolling-upgrade.
-To pin the replicas or force them to the nodes where the data is already present, starting with 0.6 - we use the concept of nodeSelector and Tolerations that will make sure replica's are not moved on node or pod delete operations.
+In 0.5.x releases, when a replica is shutdown, it will get rescheduled to another availble node in the cluster and starts copying the data from the other replicas.
+This is not a desired behaviour during upgrades, as it creates new replicas due to rolling-upgrade.
+To pin the replicas or force them to the nodes where the data is already present, starting with 0.6, we use the concept of NodeSelector and Tolerations that will make sure replicas are not moved on node during pod delete operation.

-So as part of upgrade, we recommend that you label the nodes where the replica pods are scheduled as follows:
+As part of upgrade, OpenEBS recommends that you label the nodes where the replica pods are scheduled as follows:
 ```
 kubectl label nodes gke-kmova-helm-default-pool-d8b227cc-6wqr "openebs-pv"="openebs-storage"
 ```

-Note that the key `openebs-pv` is fixed, however you can use any value in place of `openebs-storage`.
-This value will be taken as a parameters in the upgrade script below.
+Note that the key `openebs-pv` is fixed.
+However you can use any value in place of `openebs-storage`.
+This value will be taken as a parameter in the upgrade script below.

-Repeat the above step of labellilng the node for all the nodes where replica's are scheduled.
-The assumption is that all the PV replica's are scheduled on the same set of 3 nodes.
+Repeat the above step of labellilng the node for all the nodes where replicas are scheduled.
+The assumption is that all the PV replicas are scheduled on the same set of 3 nodes.

 **Limitations:**
-- Need to handle cases where there are a mix of PVs with 1 and 3 replicas or
+- Must handle cases where there are a mix of PVs with 1 and 3 replicas or
-- Scenario like PV1 replicas are on nodes - n1, n2, n3, where as PV2 replicas are on nodes - n2, n3, n4
+- Scenarios like PV1 replicas are on nodes - n1, n2, n3, where as PV2 replicas are on nodes - n2, n3, n4
-- This is a preliminary script only intended for using on volumes where data has been backed-up.
+- This is a preliminary script only intended for use on volumes where data is backed-up.
-- please have the following link handy in case the volume gets into read-only during upgrade
+- Have the following link handy in case the volume gets into read-only state during the upgrade process.
   https://docs.openebs.io/docs/next/readonlyvolumes.html
-- In the process of running the below steps, if you run into issues, you can always reach us on slack
+- In the process of running the following steps, if you run into issues, you can always reach us on Slack

 Select the PV that needs to be upgraded